hoisie/web/tutorial.md

 Web.go doesn't include a templating library.
 However, there are several good ones available, such as [mustache.go](http://github.com/hoisie/mustache).
 The template package in Go is not recommended for web.go because it doesn't allow templates to be embedded within each other, which causes a lot of duplicated text.

+## Static Files

+Web.go has the ability to serve static files in a very efficient way.
+If you place files in the `static` directory of your web application, web.go will serve them if a request matches the name of the file.

+For example, if you have a web app in `$HOME/app` being served from `myapp.com`, and there's a file `$HOME/app/static/image.jpg`, requesting `myapp.com/image.jpg` will serve the static file.
+A common practice is to have `static/images`, `static/stylesheets`, and `static/javascripts` that contain static files.

+You can also change web.ServerConfig.StaticDir to specify a directory.

 ## Shared hosts

 Web.go provides methods to run web applications using the SCGI or FastCGI protocols.
 This